vivekscl/addressbook-level1/README.md

 * `find Betsy Tim John`
   > Returns Any person having names `Betsy`, `Tim`, or `John`

+#### Finding a person by email postfix `finde`
+> Finds persons that match given one keyword

+Format: `finde KEYWORD`
+> The search is not case sensitive, only the email postfix is searched, and persons matching the keyword will be returned.

+Examples:
+* `find nus.edu.sg`
+  > Returns `Betsy Choo  Phone Number: 222222  Email: benchoo@nus.edu.sg` and so does `NUS.EDU.SG`

 #### Deleting a person: `delete`